 This English company was founded in 1759 by Josiah Wedgwood, a legend when it comes to developing artistic ceramics.
-It's also interesting to note that was the grandfather of evolution theorist Charles Darwin.
-Wedgwood’s influence was so profound in his field, in fact, author Frank Farmer Loomis IV aptly calls him the “Chippendale” of the china industry in his book Antiques 101.
+It's also interesting to note that he was the grandfather of evolution theorist Charles Darwin.
+Wedgwood’s influence was so profound in his field, in fact, author Frank Farmer Loomis IV aptly calls him the “Chippendale” of the china industry in Loomis' book Antiques 101.

 Made the Old Fashioned Way With a Potter's Wheel

 In the mid-1700s when Wedgwood was first doing business, everything was handmade the old fashioned way using a potter’s wheel.
 And while physical limitations kept him from throwing pottery, for the most part, he focused instead on manufacturing and perfecting designs as an astute businessman.
 He set his sights on producing china, previously only available to the very wealthy, that was of high quality but affordable as well.
 That doesn’t mean that the affluent weren’t fans of Wedgwood’s quality work.

 Wedgwood partnered with Thomas Bentley, a well-traveled merchant from Liverpool, England in an affable way as the two were not only business partners but also great friends.
 In 1768 the duo opened a showroom in London that catered to the wealthy.
 Among his clients was Queen Charlotte, whom Wedgwood’s famous “Queens Ware” was named.

 The Empress Catherine of Russia also bought a Queen’s Ware set to serve fifty people, which equates to 952 pieces, now on display in St. Petersburg, Russia, at the Hermitage Museum, according to Antiques 101 and the Wedgwood retail website.
 The Vatican, White House, and many prestigious hotels have also owned and used this esteemed tableware over the years.